MesfinD/HPC/_episodes/040-scheduler.md

 scheduler takes over and tries to run the job for us.
 While the job is waiting to run, it goes into a list of jobs called the *queue*.

-To check on our job's status, we check the queue using the command ``qstat``.
+To check on our job's status, we check the queue using the command ``sstat``.

 ```
 [mesfind@mgmt01 ~]$ squeue -u yourUsername